Skip to main content

 Each research project must have a supervisor who approves the subject material and ensures that the written report meets the appropriate standard.
 Students are expected to select an area of research in their second term in residence and should submit a proposal for a research project to the CAS by May 15 of their first year.
 This is a short statement of the intended research and does not require prior completion of any phase of the work.

 The student’s advisory committee reads and approves the research proposal and members of it can be asked to serve on the exam committee.
-Normally students devote the summer following their first academic year to research their project and continue this work throughout the second year.
+Normally, students devote the summer following their first academic year to research their project and continue this work throughout the second year.
 On completion of this research, the student writes a research project report.
-The student may work as a member of a research group, but the project report should be written entirely by the student, though it need not be the version submitted for (optional) publication.
-The report need not describe a completed research project, but can be descriptive of work accomplished.
+The student may work as a member of a research group, but the project report should be written entirely by the student though it need not be the version submitted for (optional) publication.
+The report need not describe a completed research project but can be descriptive of work accomplished.
 Its total length should not exceed 30 pages.

 In September of their third year, each student will schedule a meeting with their exam committee.
 At this time, the progress the student has made will be reviewed and if they feel it is sufficient, the research exam can be held at the same time.
 If necessary, a subsequent date is set for the exam at a later time.
-Unless there are extenuating circumstances, all research exams should be completed successfully by the end of the spring semester of their third year.
+Unless there are extenuating circumstances, all research exams should be completed successfully by the end of the spring term of their third year.
 Students who do not pass an exam must meet with the CAS in order to address any ongoing issues and causes for delay.
-It is possible that students may be restricted from continuing in the program following processes laid out by the Graduate School.
+It is possible that students may be restricted from continuing in the program following processes laid out by the graduate school.

 Public Outreach Project

-Our graduate students, past and present, have been distinguished nationally by their commitment and contributions to the greater astronomy community, including the lay public.
+Our graduate students, past and present, have been distinguished nationally by their commitment and contributions to the greater astronomy community including the lay public.
 ComSciCon and Astrobites are just two examples of efforts that were initiated by and continue to thrive thanks to students at Harvard.
 In that tradition, the faculty feels it important that every student be asked to contribute in some meaningful way to interact with our numerous stakeholders: outside scientists, students, the lay public, politicians, entrepreneurs, and funders, to name a few.

 This contribution can take the form of creating outreach products (websites, software, games relating to your PhD thesis) or services (teaching or mentoring in other programs, volunteering in professional societies, organizing events for the public, political activism, etc.).
 Responsibility for approving and validating such projects rests with the CAS presently.
 Please consult the department’s website for the appropriate forms and deadlines.